Student Accommodation in Toulon

 - Taxi: You can either call a taxi, order it via an application or pick it up at one of the town's taxi stands, the Place de la Liberté being the main one.

 - Bicycle: There is no municipal bike hire scheme, but there are several commercial companies in and around the bus station.

-More practical information and details related to Toulon, transportation, accommodation, estimated living expenses, health insurance, banking, visas, administrative formalities, and scholarships can be found in the “International Student Handbook”.
+More practical information and details related to Toulon, transportation, accommodation, estimated living expenses, health & home insurance, banking, visas, scholarships, and other administrative formalities can be found in the “International Student Handbook” below.

 We look forward to welcoming you to Toulon!